apcano1978/angular-17-boylerplate/README.md

 This project has been released as a base for an Angular 17 project from the scratch.
 Feel free to use it in your projects, no license neither atributions are required.

-Some structure has been added to the project in order to make it modular with three modules:
+Some structure has been added to the project in order to make it modular with three base modules, you can extend this structure from this starting point:

 * ### Public -> pages in the app with public access
 * ### Intranet -> Intranet section in your project